Asset Intelligence and Management

 Gone are the days when CMMS was only used by larger businesses.
 Today, even companies with modest maintenance budgets and internet access in their facilities can benefit from web-based, relatively affordable CMMS systems.

-How does a CMMS work?
+How does a CMMS software work

 At its essence, CMMS software is a data-driven solution, with work orders being the primary source of this data.
 When a work order is finalized, the data is then processed by the CMMS system.
 These work orders comprise important asset maintenance data such as parts and costs, the repaired asset, wrench time, and time taken for completion.